Characterization of barycenters in the Wasserstein space by averaging optimal transport maps: Convergence of the empirical barycenter

 The proof is divided in two steps.
-First, we prove the uniform convergence to zero of $\Delta_{n}$ over $\MM_{+}^{2}(\Omega)$.
+It follows standard arguments to obtain a strong law of large number for random variables belonging to compact metric spaces that can be found in \cite{MR600540}.
+Theorem \ref{theo:conv} can be seen as a particular case of the general results in \cite{MR600540}.
+But in order to be self contained we include a detailed proof that is inspired by the arguments in \cite{MR600540}.
+First, we prove the uniform convergence to zero of $\Delta_{n}$ over $\MM_{+}(\Omega)$.
 Then, we show that any converging subsequence of $\bar{\bmu}_{n}$ converges a.s.\ to $\mu^{\ast}$ for the 2-Wasserstein distance. \\

 Step 1.
-For $ \nu \in \MM_{+}^{2}(\Omega)$, let us denote by $f_{\nu} : \MM_{+}^{2}(\Omega) \to \RR$ the real-valued function defined by
+For $ \nu \in \MM_{+}(\Omega)$, let us denote by $f_{\nu} : \MM_{+}(\Omega) \to \RR$ the real-valued function defined by

 Then, let us define the following class of functions